pynamodb/PynamoDB/docs/transaction.rst

 The `.get`:code: returns a class of type `_ModelFuture`:code: that acts as a placeholder for the record until the transaction completes.

 To retrieve the resolved model, you say `model_future.get()`.
-Any attempt to access this model before the transaction is complete will result in a `InvalidStateError`:code:
+Any attempt to access this model before the transaction is complete will result in a `InvalidStateError`:code:.

 Error Types
 ^^^^^^^^^^^